Monday, April 9, 2012

 The Yankees haven't started a season 0-3 since 1998.

-Of course, we all know what happened THAT season.
+Of course, we all know what happened that season.
 Don't we?
 Don't we?

-The point was made by ESPN that this is the first season since 1980 that both the Yankees and the Red Sox have started out 0-3.
+The point was made by ESPN that this is the 1st season since 1980 that both the Yankees and the Red Sox have started out 0-3.
 Well, in 1980, the Yankees won 103 of their last 159 games.
 Lost the ALCS, but won 103.

 Only a Yankee Fan can go from pathos to arrogance that fast, right?

 Tonight, the Yankees begin a 3-game series in Baltimore, at Oriole Park at Camden Yards, a.k.a.
 Yankee Stadium South.